phoophoo187/Privacy_SDN_Edge_IoT/README.md

 3) After running `sh files` , a Raspberry Pi cannot ping each other anymore <br />
 4) Run [superedge.py](https://github.com/TNatapon/Privacy_SDN_Edge_IoT/blob/main/flowrules/superedge.py) file in superedge by using  <br />
 `ryu-manager superedge.py`
-6) Rum ping command again in each Raspberry Pi <br />
+6) Rum `ping` command again in each Raspberry Pi <br />

 ## Project Status
-SADEdge under developing...
+SADEdge is under developing...
+We keep our progress as fast as possible :-P

 ## Room for Improvement